 While Manorcare Health Services – West Allen received the largest number of complaints, other nursing homes had various issues.
 At Gracedale, a facility in Upper Nazareth Township in Northampton County, one resident went for years without wearing the compression socks necessary to reduce the risk of blood clots forming in her legs.

 The same woman was supposed to have a floor mat in her room because she was subject to falls.
 This situation went on from 2016 to 2019, when the conditions were finally corrected.

 At Weston Rehabilitation and Nursing Center in Hellertown, six of nine patients complaining to the staff of pain had to wait up to five days for pain assessments.
 A kitchen worker was found not wearing a beard guard.
 Inspectors ordered these conditions corrected by October 1.

-To learn more, visit our nursing home neglect information page.
+To learn more, visit our nursing home neglect information or Pennsylvania state legal summary pages.
 Ready to see if you have a case?
 Contact us by email [hidden email], by phone 833.201.1555 or contact us online.